The Unapproved

 Before you begin.

-Everything in this history comes directly from the messages in The Record.
-If I state something as fact, there's a document behind it.
-When I quote someone, the full context is in the archive.
-I'm not asking you to take my word for it.
+Everything here comes straight from the messages, collected in The Record.
+If I state something as a fact, there's a document behind it.
+Where I quote someone, the full email is in the archive with the headers intact.
+I'm not asking you to take my word for any of it.
+Go check me.

 — Josh Wolf